 The Equifax Inc. Employee Deferred Compensation Plan was adopted by the Board, effective as of November 4, 2021.
 This nonqualified plan allows for certain management or highly compensated employees, including NEOs, to defer the receipt of compensation earned for services performed in calendar years commencing on or after January 1, 2022.
 The plan is a tax deferred compensation program and provides a tax favorable vehicle for deferring annual compensation, including base salary and annual or periodic incentives, and long-term incentive compensation, including RSUs and performance shares.
 Under the plan, a participant may defer up to 75% of his or her base salary and up to 100% of any cash or stock-based incentive compensation, including RSUs and performance shares.
-Any cash-based compensation the plan is credited with gains or losses which mirror the performance of benchmark investment funds selected by the participant from among several publicly-available investment funds.
+Any cash-based compensation that is deferred under the plan is credited with gains or losses which mirror the performance of benchmark investment funds selected by the participant from among several publicly-available investment funds.
 The plan does not offer any above-market or preferential rates of return to the NEOs.
 Any RSUs or performance shares that are deferred under the plan are credited in shares of deferred stock, which are notional shares equal in value to one share of our common stock.
-If any cash dividends or other distributions are paid with respect to our common stock between the date the deferred stock is credited to the participant's account under the plan and the date the deferred stock.
-Deferred stock credited to the participant's deferred stock and will be deemed reinvested in additional deferred stock.
-Deferred stock credited to the participant's deferred stock and will be deemed reinvested in additional deferred stock.
-Deferred stock credited to the participant's deferred stock and will be deemed reinvested in additional deferred stock credited to the participant's deferred stock and will be deemed reinvested in additional deferred stock.
-Deferred stock credited to the participant's deferred stock and will be deemed reinvested in additional deferred st
+If any cash dividends or other distributions are paid with respect to our common stock between the date the deferred stock is credited to the participant's account under the plan and the date the deferred stock is delivered to the participant, dividend equivalent units will be credited in respect of the participant's deferred stock and will be deemed reinvested in additional deferred stock.
+Deferred stock credited to the plan is paid in shares of our common stock.